-Section 303.03 In an emergency situation, when an employee's services are needed for overtime work and he/she notifies his/her Supervisor immediately that he/she does not wish to accept the overtime assignment, he/she will be excused as soon as a qualified replacement can be secured.
+Section 303.03 In an emergency situation, when an employee's services are needed for overtime work and he/she/they notifies/notify his/her/their Supervisor immediately that he/she/they does/do not wish to accept the overtime assignment, he/she/they will be excused as soon as a qualified replacement can be secured.
 The Employer shall make every effort to timely fulfill this wish.
 When an emergency situation exists requiring a Caseworker to work beyond the normal shift, that worker will be excused within a two (2) hour period of the end of the normal work schedule, providing a substitute worker is obtained for any work over the two (2) hours.
 An emergency exists where an immediate action is necessary to prevent harm to a child, or a family situation or a possible endangering situation exists or could exist if intervention did not occur.

 Section 303.04 Management shall distribute overtime among all employees within a classification and location.
 Pursuant to Section 303.05, the Employer shall rotate overtime opportunities among qualified full-time employees who normally perform the work that is being assigned for overtime.
-The Employer shall daily maintain overtime rosters which are to be posted on all applicable department and subdepartment bulletin boards along with the previous month's roster.
+The Employer shall daily maintain overtime rosters which are to be posted on all applicable department and sub department bulletin boards along with the previous month's roster.
 Employees may request to review the overtime roster as needed.
 A rotating list established by seniority and classification within the unit or department will be used by the Employer to distribute overtime.
 The list will also include overtime hours worked, overtime offered but refused, the date of the occurrence, and the aggregate hours.
 Whenever overtime is required by the Employer, the employee with the least number of hours in that classification within the unit or department will be called first and so on down the list in an attempt to equalize the overtime hours.

 Employees in other classifications may be called if there is a shortage of the employees in the classification needed.
-For the purposes of this clause, time not worked because the employee was unavailable or did not work will be charged the number of hours that was offered as if worked, and will be posted on the roster.
+For the purposes of this clause, time not worked because the employee was unavailable or did not work will be charged the number of hours that was offered as if worked and will be posted on the roster.
+In situations where overtime is offered for the same day the overtime is needed, the employee must respond within fifteen (15) minutes or the employer may move on to the next person on the roster.

 Where the amount of overtime offered but not worked is less than two (2) hours, the employee will be charged with two (2) hours.
-For the purposes of this Article, when an employee changes from one unit or department to another, his/her respective hours for the purposes of the overtime roster will be calculated so that his/her aggregate hours will equal the average in the unit or department transferred to.
+For the purposes of this Article, when an employee changes from one unit or department to another, his/her/their respective hours for the purposes of the overtime roster will be calculated so that his/her/their aggregate hours will equal the average in the unit or department transferred to.
 The overtime opportunities will be equalized for full-time employees within sixteen (16) hours every one hundred twenty (120) days commencing thirty (30) days after the effective date of this Agreement.